itsDavidSQ/laravel-api-redaktor/README.md

-# Laravel Redaktør
+# Laravel API Redaktør

-Laravel Redaktør is a simple yet powerful API versioning library based around the idea of API Evolution.
+Laravel API Redaktør is a simple yet powerful API versioning library based around the idea of API Evolution.
 It provides a way to develop your API in a tidy and elegant way while maintaining backwards compatibility.

 Inspired by [Stripe's API versioning](https://stripe.com/blog/api-versioning) strategy.